 Stronger winds usually blow in the month of June, July and August, resulting in cooler waters, with temperatures dropping to around 25°.
 Whilst visibility tends to degrade during these periods due to excessive plankton manifestations, the presence of plankton attracts the iconic whale sharks.

 Where to dive

-Praslin Island has a rich and diverse marine life mostly monopolized by granite boulders in different sizes and shapes.
-Praslin has over 15 sites to explore and is the second largest in the Inner Islands.
-To suit all types of divers, diving can vary from 8-20 metres.
-Diving in Praslin is wonderful, multi-coloured reef fishes create the illusion of being out of this world.
-Reef sharks and turtles should be expected.
-Remember to book your ticket to Praslin with Air Seychelles to ensure a seamless journey.
+Praslin Island has a rich and diverse marine life, surrounded by granite boulders in different sizes and shapes.
+Praslin has over 15 sites to explore and is the second largest in the inner islands.
+To suit all types of divers, diving can vary between 8 to 20 metres.
+Don’t forget to book your ticket to Praslin to discover the multi-coloured reef fishes, sharks and turtles.

-One amongst the best diving spots in the Seychelles is La Digue Island which offers a real diving experience.
+Amongst the best diving spots in the Seychelles is La Digue Island which also offers a real diving experience.
 The island offers more than 15 diving sites.
-It contains impressive granitic slopes and a wide variety of marine lives.
-You may spot angelfish, Parrotfish, octopus, Eagle rays and Hawksbill turtles among others.
-With its vibrant aquatic life, diving in La Digue is a priority.
+It contains impressive granitic slopes and a wide variety of marine life.
+Amongst its vibrant aquatic life are the angelfish, parrotfish, octopus, eagle rays and hawksbill turtles among others.